shasoco/shasoco/README.md

 A reverse proxy (nginx/haproxy) do the routing depending on the hostname.

+## Documententation

+This [step by step tutorial](https://fovea.cc/blog/index.php/gitlab-redmine-wordpress-openldap-in-5-minutes-or-so/) will get you started.

 ## Installation

 Shasoco's only requirement is to have latest version of docker installed on the host.